 Gut-level, spontaneous judgements based on personal experiences have helped humans adapt and survive throughout history.
 The tendency to take these mental shortcuts is hard-wired into our brains.

-Here are just a few examples of how employees’ unconscious bias could be affecting your work culture:
+Here are just a few examples of how employees’ subtle and unconscious bias could be affecting your work culture:

 - When hiring, people tend to give preference to candidates that they have something in common with (a sport, alma mater, shared connection, or mutual friend), which can exclude people with different backgrounds.